 Zuckerberg also stated the company will operate independently and users will have the option to share to other sites as well as the option of not sharing on Facebook.

 Instagram was founded in 2010 and now has 13 employees.
 Kevin Systrom wrote in a blog post, “It’s important to be clear that Instagram is not going away.
 We’ll be working with Facebook to evolve Instagram and build the network.
 We’ll continue to add new features to the product and find new ways to create a better mobile photos experience.”

-Maybe Instagram was positioning it’s self to be acquired by Facebook.
+Maybe Instagram was positioning itself to be acquired by Facebook.
 Instagram went to the perfect market to be spread quickly.
 To mobile and to the iPhone, it avoided a complicated website and messy interface for a clean and speedy app.
 Then recently it offered an Android app that had 5 million downloads in six days.
 Facebook knew Instagram was for real and according to Paul Ford in New York magazine, they had the means to know before anyone else.

 And according to Paul Ford once Facebook plateaus in growth it will need to grow out.
 Out into other areas where it can engage and market it’s users to advertisers.
 This is why they acquired Instagram.

 Increase your Online Marketing exposure in 2012 with the above tips and contact us if you need assistance.